SOD96/SOD96.github.io/_posts/2022-06-25-xorg-100-percent-cpu-usage.md

 Yes, the first thread I came across recommended a new desktop environment or playing around in that sector.
 Straight up, do not do this.
 I've now got a situation where I have two, split across different users and my original doesn't work like it used to.
 It's fine, but whatever commands I ran, just don't do it.
 Don't go down this hole because your problem is unlikely to be with the DE, at least consider your own hardware.
 I'm running a Ryzen 9 3900x and a RTX 2080ti.
 I should be able to handle any DE that comes my way.
 I'm now left trying to restore my life back to how it used to be!

 ## Perhaps it was Lutris!
 A Worthy suggestion, I'm not too clever with how Lutris works, but I imagine the brainboxes at valve with their far simplier UI must have figured it out a tad better, after all, whenever I launched Battlefield 4, all it did was launch Origin!
 Surely Steam would have a better solution...
 It does and it doesn't.
-It doesn't launch Origin, but it came with all the same problems that Lutris had.
+It doesn't launch Origin (At least not fat origin), but it came with all the same problems that Lutris had.
 I spent £3.99 on EA Access just to test this, problem existed on both platforms.
+Game would be choppy, mouse lagging, etc...

 ## WHY XORG!